Canon Vs Sony Camera | Side By Side Comparison

 Canon vs. Sony: Image Quality

-Although there are some differences in how cameras process images and footage, viewers are unlikely to discern whether you shot with a Sony or a Canon.
+Although there are differences in how cameras process images and footage, viewers are unlikely to discern whether you shot with a Sony or a Canon.

-While color quality is subjective, many argue that Canon’s colors are more realistic, with superior skin tone rendering.
+While quality is subjective, many argue that Canon’s colors are more realistic, with superior skin tone rendering.

-You’ve likely seen stunning photographs taken with both Sony and Canon cameras, but the photographer is always more important than the equipment.
+You’ve likely seen stunning photographs taken with Sony and Canon cameras, but the photographer is always more important than the equipment.

 Canon vs. Sony: Lenses

-Because it has a shorter history in making interchangeable lens cameras, Sony has fewer lenses to choose from, but it still covers most of the essential lenses that photographers need.
+Because it has a shorter history of making interchangeable lens cameras, Sony has fewer lenses to choose from, but it still covers most of the essential lenses that photographers need.
 However, specialty lenses, such as tilt-shifts, might not be available.

 Although Canon’s mirrorless systems currently lack many native lenses, its DSLR camera lenses can be adapted to both M and R cameras without compromising on performance or quality.